Our Mission Statement

 The Potter League is an “open admission” shelter which is able to help as many pets as possible.
 We accept owner-surrendered animals, as well as all stray animals from those communities with which we have an animal control-housing contract.
 Approximately 2,000 dogs, cats, rabbits, and other small animals are received at our facility annually.
 The Potter League consistently maintains a Live Release Rate of 90% or higher through placement to new families, returned to their owners or released to another facility or rescue group.
 Our commitment to all animals means we are willing to pursue all reasonable efforts in order to provide for their well-being.
 In addition, almost 2,000 animals and their owners seek our other obedience, lost and found, cremation and behavior support services each year.
 We are the community’s animal care and resource center.

-The Potter League’s Philosophy
+The Potter League’s Values and Philosophy

 In order to be a true “shelter” we must keep the doors open for any animal in our service area that needs our help.
 Our mission is simple — to care for all.
 There is no magic or quick solution to the problems of unwanted animals.
 The Potter League is committed to always look for new ways to increase adoptions, keep animals in their homes and decrease euthanasia.
 Our multi-faceted community outreach is aimed at education and prevention and our programs reflect this: